sashadudkina5/PAY2U_MobileWebApp/README.md

 # PAY2U Mobile Web Application
-MVP of mobile web application to manage sunscriptions
+PAY2U Mobile Web Application is a prototype developed to manage subscription services.
+It was created for PAY2U during a hackathon hosted by Yandex.

 ## Team Information
-Our team consisted of professionals working together to bring PAY2U to life:
+Our team consisted of professionals working together to bring the app to life:
 - 1 Frontend Developer
 - 2 Backend Developers
 - 3 Designers